Auth in MERN: Every Mistake I Made So You Don't Have To

 Version One: LocalStorage (Seemed Fine Until It Wasn't)

-My first attempt followed what I saw in most YouTube tutorials.
-Store the JWT in localStorage, include it in the Authorization header with every request.
-Clean, easy to understand.
+I tried to store the JWT in LocalStorage.
+This is what I saw in YouTube tutorials.
+I stored the JWT in LocalStorage.
+Included it in the Authorization header with every request.
+It was clean and easy to understand.

 Version Two: Cookies (And the CORS Nightmare)